fengtan/ldap-explorer/README.md

   - UX: should multiple webviews "show-details" be allowed ?
 Autoclose by default, similar to VSCode editor ?
   - add command "show-details" to command palette so you can check the contents of an AD group via Quick Pick that would be really awesome
   - when creating a connection, have the option to read the bind password from a file or from an environment variable (so you can add the settings from devcontainer.json without putting the password in git)
-  - in TreeView: best to show only the OU/CN name instead of the full DN ?
-For UX.
-The full DN can remain as a tooltip
   - implement security recommendations https://code.visualstudio.com/api/extension-guides/webview#security
   - drop field "connection name", we don't use display it anywhere.
 Make sure we still have a mechanism to ensure unique connections (and ensure connections are deleted properly from settings)